-Land save and recovery
+Land conservation and restoration

 The landscape is under increasing anthropogenic pressure, which significantly affects its functioning.
 The Global Risks Report 2019, presented at the Davos Economic Forum, identifies the main threats facing our society.
 Eight threats are classified as serious and likely, six of these are closely related to the loss of landscape's ability to provide ecosystem services.
 The proposed programme seeks to understand the environmental correlations of anthropogenic human activity on the landscape, it seeks to find ways to use the landscape that will be sustainable in the long run and at the same time develop procedures to restore the damaged landscape.